-We apply the weighting to projections of annual mean, global mean temperature change from two SSPs, representing weak (SSP1-2.6) and strong (SSP5-8.5) climate change scenarios.
+We apply the weighting to projections of the annual-mean global-mean temperature change from two SSPs, representing weak (SSP1-2.6) and strong (SSP5-8.5) climate change scenarios.
 Changes in two 20-year target periods representing mid-century (2041-2060) and end-of-century (2081-2100) conditions are compared to a 1995-2014 baseline.
-In addition, we weight TCR values obtained from an update of the data set described in Tokarska et al. (2020).
-The weights are calculated from global, horizontally-resolved diagnostics based on annual mean data in the 35-year period 1980-2014.
+In addition, we weight TCR values obtained from an update of the dataset described in Tokarska et al. (2020).
+The weights are calculated from global, horizontally resolved diagnostics based on annual mean data in the 35-year period from 1980 to 2014.
 We use different diagnostics for the calculation of the independence and performance parts of the weighting, as proposed in Merrifield et al. (2020).

-The goal of the independence weighting is to identify structural similarities between models (such as shared offsets or similar spatial patterns) which are interpreted to be indications of inter-dependence arising from, e.g., shared components or parametrisations.
-In the past, combinations of horizontally-resolved regional temperature, precipitation, and sea level pressure fields, have typically been used (e.g., Knutti et al., 2013; Sanderson et al., 2017; Boé, 2018; Lorenz et al., 2018; Brunner et al., 2019).
+The goal of the independence weighting is to identify structural similarities between models (such as shared offsets or similar spatial patterns) which are interpreted to be indications of interdependence arising from factors such as shared components or parameterizations.
+In the past, combinations of horizontally resolved regional temperature, precipitation, and sea level pressure fields have typically been used (e.g., Knutti et al., 2013; Sanderson et al., 2017; Boé, 2018; Lorenz et al., 2018; Brunner et al., 2019).
 Building on the work of Merrifield et al. (2020), we use a combination of two global, climatology-based diagnostics, the spatial pattern of climatological temperature (tasCLIM) and sea level pressure (pslCLIM), as similar diagnostics were found to work well for clustering CMIP5-generation models known to be similar.
 Beside our approach, several other methods to tackle this issue of model dependence exist.
-Among them are approaches which use other metrics to establish model independence (e.g., Pennell and Reichler, 2011; Bishop and Abramowitz, 2013; Boé, 2018), which select a more independent sub-set of the original ensemble (e.g., Leduc et al., 2016; Herger et al., 2018a), or even treat model similarity as an indication for robustness and give models which are closer to the multi model mean more weight (e.g., Giorgi and Mearns, 2002; Tegegne et al., 2019).
-Neither of these definitions of independence hold in a strictly statistical sense (Annan and Hargreaves, 2017), but we still stress that it is important to account for different degrees of model inter-dependencies as good as possible when developing probabilistic estimates from an "ensemble of opportunity" such as CMIP6.
-Additional discussion about our method to calculate model independence in the context of other approaches can be found in section S4 of the supplement.
+Among them are approaches that use other metrics to establish model independence (e.g., Pennell and Reichler, 2011; Bishop and Abramowitz, 2013; Boé, 2018), approaches that select a more independent subset of the original ensemble (e.g., Leduc et al., 2016; Herger et al., 2018a), or even approaches that treat model similarity as an indication of robustness and give models that are closer to the multi-model mean more weight (e.g., Giorgi and Mearns, 2002; Tegegne et al., 2019).
+Neither of these definitions of independence hold in a strictly statistical sense (Annan and Hargreaves, 2017), but we still stress that it is important to account for different degrees of model interdependence as well as possible when developing probabilistic estimates from an "ensemble of opportunity" such as CMIP6.
+Additional discussion about our method for calculating model independence in the context of other approaches can be found in Sect.
+S4.